sayashirley/olist-data-analysis/analysis_top_selling_product_categories.md

   <em>Figure 3: Top 10 Product Categories: Rank Changes (2016-2018)</em>
 </p>

+A ribbon chart was chosen for Figure 3 because it effectively highlights category rank changes over time, making it easier to identify upward and downward trends across multiple years.

-The analysis of top-selling categories over the three-year period from 2016 to 2018 revealed several key trends, highlighting both consistent performers and shifting consumer preferences.
+The analysis of top-selling product categories over the three-year period from 2016 to 2018 revealed several key trends, highlighting both consistent performers and shifting consumer preferences.
 It is important to note that the 2016 data covers only a partial year (September–December), and the 2018 data spans January–August.
 As a result, rank movements should be interpreted with caution.
-Nevertheless, the flow of ranks provides valuable insights into which categories demonstrated the strongest upward momentum and which ones struggled to maintain their top-10 status.
+Nevertheless, the flow of ranks provides valuable insights into which categories demonstrated the strongest upward momentum and which ones struggled to maintain their top 10 status.

 Among the most notable findings was the consistent performance of certain categories that maintained their presence in the top 10 rankings throughout all three years. **Health & Beauty** emerged as a standout category, steadily climbing from **#3 in 2016 to #1 in 2018**, solidifying its position as the leading category.
 Similarly, **Watches & Gifts** demonstrated continuous improvement, rising from **#7 in 2016 to #2 in 2018**. **Sports & Leisure** also performed consistently well, peaking at **#3 in 2017** before settling at **#4 in 2018**.
 On the other hand, **Furniture & Decor**, which started as the **top category in 2016**, experienced a decline, dropping to **#7 in 2017 and remaining there in 2018**.
 These categories collectively demonstrated strong and sustained consumer demand over the period.